 Pending to run Redundancy or Correspondance Analysis

 To explore the similarity between protistan communities we performed non-scaling multidimensional analysis using Bray-Curtis distances.
 A first analysis with all samples yielded two main clusters corresponding to samples from the euphotic and aphotic zone.
 (Stress = 0.14) (Suppl.
 Fig. S8).
-A second analysis focused on the euphotic zone (n = 210 samples) separated samples in groups corresponding to different water masses (Stress = 0.17) although certain overlap also occurred, particularly among samples from the STF (Fig. 4).
+A second analysis focused on the euphotic zone (n = 210 samples) separated samples in groups corresponding to different water masses (Stress = 0.17) although certain overlap also occurred, particularly between some samples from the STF and SAW (Fig. 4).
 Samples from different regions tended to cluster separately as well, with the differences in the strength of this clustering between regions reflecting the spatial and temporal coverage.
-The relatively looser clustering of samples within each site of the Biophysical Moorings Time-Series (Bio-NBM, Bio-STF and Bio-SBM) reflected the multiple season/years span of this program.
-Samples from the Spring Bloom II voyage were tightly clustered in a way consistent with the Lagrangian sampling strategy adopted in this voyage (and the limited compositional changes observed during the 20-days that the subtropical bloom was tracked) while samples from the Cross-Shelf voyage cluster more loosely reflecting the more diverse environments (coastal shelf, slope and oceanic waters) and communities surveyed during this voyage.
+DISCUSSION – [The relatively looser clustering of samples within each site of the Biophysical Moorings Time-Series (Bio-STM, Bio-STF and Bio-SAM) reflected the multiple season/years span of this program.
+Samples from the Spring Bloom II voyage were tightly clustered in a way consistent with the Lagrangian sampling strategy adopted in this voyage (and the limited compositional changes observed during the 20-days that the subtropical bloom was tracked) while samples from the Cross-Shelf voyage cluster more loosely reflecting the more diverse environments (coastal shelf, slope and oceanic waters) and communities surveyed during this voyage.]

 To investigate the influence of different oceanographic drivers in the nMDS clustering we performed two PERMANOVA analysis one with several physical (T, Sal), chemical (NO3 concentration - euphotic zone median NO3) and biological (Chla concentration - water-column median) continuous variables, and a second one with water mass and region categorical variables that to a large extent integrates these oceanographic properties.
-In the first analysis, salinity explained 12% of the variability (F.Model = 33.6, P<0.001) followed by temperature (7%, F.Model = 19.8, P<0.001) while nitrate and chla median water-column concentration were also significant but explained only 4% and 2% of the variability.
-Overall this set of parameters left 3/4th of the variability unexplained.
-The second PERMANOVA analysis showed that while the water mass explained 14% of the variability (F. Model = 27.0, P<0.001) – similar to that explained by salinity – the area/region explained an additional 27% of the variability (F.Model = 17.6, P<0.001) and up to 51% of the variability together with physico-chemical and biological continuous variables included in the first PERMANOVA analysis.
+In the first analysis, salinity explained 21% of the variability (F.Model = 31.4, P<0.001) followed by temperature (6.4%, F.Model = 9.5, P<0.001) while the nitrate and chla median concentration in the water column were also significant, but explained only 4% and 2% of the variability.
+Overall this set of parameters left 65% of the variability unexplained.
+The second PERMANOVA analysis showed that while the water mass explained 22% of the variability (F. Model = 21.0, P<0.001) – similar to that explained by salinity – the area/region explained an additional 17% of the variability (F.Model = 16.7, P<0.001) and up to 53% of the variability together with physico-chemical and biological continuous variables included in the first PERMANOVA analysis.

 Pending to run Redundancy or Correspondance Analysis